May 19 - July 18, 2014

 All online textbook purchases will be charged to a College Account (if the account is not on hold for non-payment) which can be paid online with a credit card at www.lynchburg.edu/payments (pick college account).

-Online orders can be picked up in the Campus Store weekdays from 10 a.m. to 5 p.m. beginning May 20.
-If you order after this date, please allow one business day before pick-up.
-The Campus Store will be closed Memorial Day, May 27, July 1 & 2 for year-end inventory, and Independence Day, July 4.
+Please order your summer textbooks a week prior to the summer session starting.
+Please visit our website www.lynchburg.edu/campus.store for textbook pickup location and hours.
+If you order after this time, please allow one business day before pick-up.
+The Campus Store will be closed Memorial Day, May 26, June 30 and July 1 for year-end inventory, and Independence Day, July 4.

 If you have an LC Personal Identification Number (PIN) and have registered for a course, you may view your schedules and required course materials: